Close up of marijuana budder

 In addition to topping a cone or bowl already packed with ground cannabis, budder can be enjoyed in a variety of ways.
 Ultimately, the best way to consume budder is going to be the way that you prefer it, but here are a few ways cannabis enthusiasts prefer to experience their budder:

-- Vaporizing: There are a variety of vaporizers available on the market to purchase, some more sophisticated than others.
+• Vape: There are a variety of vaporizers available on the market to purchase, some more sophisticated than others.
 The process is similar to dabbing but can be a little easier because of the tool itself.
-You load the budder into the vaporizer and, when the budder is heated (around 300 degrees), it will turn into a vapor that you can inhale.
+You load the budder into the vaporizer and, when the budder is heated (around 300 degrees2), it will turn into a vapor that you can inhale.

-- Water Pipes and Hand Pipes: While water pipes (also called “bongs”) are typically the most preferred pipe to use when consuming budder, you can use just about any type of pipe.
+• Top Your Flower: While bongs are typically the most preferred pipe to use to smoke concentrates like budder, you can use just about any type of pipe.
 You place the budder on the bowl and light it.
 As the budder vaporizes, you can inhale it.
 Just a note: marijuana flower is easier to light than budder because budder has a higher melting point.
 Be sure to take your time and be patient.

-- Pre-Rolls: Pre-rolls are basically “joints” you can purchase from a dispensary, already rolled and ready to go.
-Some people like to add concentrates like budder to these pre-rolls.
+• Infuse Your Pre-Rolls: Some people like to add concentrates like budder to their pre-rolls, turning them into infused joints.
 It can be just a dip of the tip into some concentrate, or something a little fancier, like a little spiral around the end of the pre-roll.
 Just don’t add too much because the moisture in the budder can make the rolling paper a little soggy.

 How Do You Store Budder?